 There are some habits that we do quite naturally because we’ve been doing them since the beginning of time.
 Cleaning our teeth every day.
 I get out of bed, put my slippers on and go and make a cup of tea because I can’t function without a cup of tea in the morning.
 That’s my habit.
 My Smiley Thought Cards are by the kettle so whilst the kettle boils, I shuffle my cards and do my reading.
 The way to do it, is to attach a new habit to another habit you already do without too much thought or effort.

 It’s much better if you and your family create healthy habits together.
-In Chatty Club this week we’ve been talking about having family rules because these are the easiest way to be clear about boundaries.
+I often talk to clients about having family rules because these are the easiest way to be clear about boundaries.
 Families have loads of unwritten rules don’t they?
 In our home it was ‘no singing at the table’ or ‘don’t say what, say pardon’, ‘if you’re the last one to use all the toilet roll you need to change it’ otherwise there’s a war breaking out or you get in a bit of a sticky situation!

 Do you have written family rules or values or goals?

 Actually we have all these unwritten rules not written down so how can we guide our children towards the behaviour we want to see if it’s not obvious what they are.
 Children have a lot of things to learn and a lot to remember every day so I think it is really important to have rules.
 I also think it is important to have goals as a family, what we are working towards, what do we want to change, how are we growing, how are we understanding each other, how do we communicate.
 All those things that lead to a healthy happy family.